byuitechops/for-the-strength-of-developers/Core/core.md

 ## Core Training

 1. Everything is an object
-    1. Primitive data types - data types that are do not have any methods because they are not an object. (i.e. null, string characters, numbers, undefined)
+    1. Primitive data types - data types that are do not have any methods because they are not an object. (i.e. null, string characters, numbers, boolean, undefined)
     2. Null vs. Undefined in JavaScript
         1. *null* is a primitive value that represents an absence of a value.
         2. *undefined* is a primitive value that represents data that is declared, but not defined.
 Undefined values are not writable, enumerable, or configurable.